Diabetes is a chronic health condition. There are multiple types of diabetes, but this article will focus on type 2 diabetes.

 Bodies are not built to have high amounts of sugar present in the bloodstream for long lengths of time.
 Individual sugar molecules attach to red blood cells when there is excess sugar in the blood.

 (Shown above: excess sugar in the bloodstream attaches to red blood cells over time)

 Why is this a problem?
-Well, sugar molecules are sharp, and can damage the delicate lining of the blood vessels as they flow through, leading to long-term complications.
+Sugar molecules damage the delicate lining of the blood vessels as they flow through, sort of like something sharp scraping up against something fragile.
+This damage leads to long-term complications over time.

-on February 13th, 2020.
-Kelsea is a Registered Dietitian with her Master's degree in Nutrition from Bastyr University in Kenmore, WA, and is one of our Health Coaches.
+November 2023.
+Kelsea is a Registered Dietitian with her Master's degree in Nutrition from Bastyr University in Kenmore, WA, and is the Senior Marketing Manager at Brook.